 Amazingly, I didn’t feel any pain going to the toilet, and even after quite a long journey to London I was feeling totally fine.

 I didn’t think about it much again for months, until we had just moved apartments and Mikael, my husband, was told that he had to travel for work each week.
-He would be home only at weekends for a whole year!
+He would be home only on weekends for a whole year!

 Life Stress Meant My UTIs Were Here To Stay